 The heart is where SNOI makes its strongest case.
 The birch smoke is more prominent than in the Collector’s Edition, and patchouli adds an earthy, dark dimension that the CE lacks.
 Rose provides elegance but takes a supporting role to the smoky-woody notes.
 The base of oakmoss, ambergris, and musk creates a drier, more grounded finish — this smells like old-growth forest floors and aged wood.

-SNOI is often compared to the vintage “smoky” batches of Aventus that enthusiasts prize most highly.
+SNOI is the darker, smokier interpretation that enthusiasts who love depth prize most highly.
 If you appreciate depth, complexity, and a fragrance that reveals new layers over hours, SNOI is the more rewarding experience.

 Performance Comparison